-On Windows 10, knowing the current network configuration can be helpful when troubleshooting connectivity problems, setting up remote access, or simply getting information about network properties.
+On Windows 10, knowing the current network configuration can help troubleshoot connectivity problems, set up remote access, or get information about network properties.

 You have been able to see this information for a long time, but unless you know how to use the command line, these are details only available to advanced users.
 Starting with Windows 10, however, the Settings app makes it easy to view the complete network configuration for all the adapters installed on your device.

-In this guide, you’ll learn the steps to see the current configuration for your network adapters on Windows 10.
+In this guide, you’ll learn the steps to see your network adapters’ current configuration on Windows 10.

 How to view full network configuration using Settings